*DUE TO UNFORSEEN CIRCUMSTANCES, THIS EVENT HAS BEEN CANCELED*

-During this two-part conversation series, multidisciplinary artist Kiyan Williams will be in dialog with artists/organizers with ties to Newark’s LGBTQIA+ community to dicuss their unique experience of pursuing art and activism in Newark.
+During this conversation, multidisciplinary artist Kiyan Williams will be in dialog with visual artist/DJ Khari Johnson-Ricks to discuss their unique experience of pursuing art and activism in Newark.
 How does one cultivate an artistic practice growing up in a city such as Newark?
 How do grassroots organizations specifically centered around the LGBTQIA+ experience provide space for artistic expression?
-This conversation features visual artist/DJ Khari Johnson-Ricks.
 RSVP required.
 Zoom details will be sent via email confirmation.

 Khari Johnson-Ricks is an artist and DJ whose work spans a range of audiovisual media and often exist in the public eye.
 This includes the production of zines, works on paper, performances, murals, and nightlife spaces.
 Through these media he explores the ways that vernacular ritual practice becomes tradition and how the body carries history through movement.
 By editing, rediscovering, juxtaposing the movement traditions of Shotokan Karate, Jersey Club, weightlifting and various other sports he highlights the social importance of movement as a non-verbal communication method as well as a community building and mental health tool.
 Khari holds a Bachelor of Fine Arts from Montclair State University (2016) and a Master of Fine Arts from Hunter College, City University of New York (2019).